astronomer/docs/astro/cli/sql-cli.md

 Each SQL project is composed of three directories:

 - `config`: This folder contains configurations for different environments for running SQL.
 These configurations store connections to external databases.
 Each SQL environment has one subfolder containing its own `configuration.yml`.
 The default SQL project includes `default` and `dev` environments.
 - `workflows`: This folder contains independent SQL workflows.
-A workflow is a subfolder that contains one or more related SQL files that should be run together.
-The default SQL project includes a few example workflows you can run out of the box.
+A workflow is a subfolder containing one or more related SQL files that should be run together.
+The default SQL project includes a few example workflows that you can run to test functionality.
 - `data`: This folder can contain datasets to run your SQL workflows.
-The default SQL project includes sample SQLite databases (`.db` files) for a film ranking and a simple retail platform.
+The default SQL project includes sample film ranking and retail SQLite databases (`.db` files).

 ## Develop your SQL project